Leaky Event-Based Microservices’ Integration

 That is a very different responsibility.

-And because it is shared, every new e-mail-triggering scenario now tends to require a change in that service.
-The same happens when an existing e-mail is changed, suppressed, or moved behind a feature toggle.
-So instead of isolating change, the design centralises it.
+And because the service is shared, every new email-triggering scenario tends to require a change there.
+The same happens when an existing email needs to be changed or suppressed.

-There is a second problem that often follows.
+There is another problem that often follows.

 That is another sign that the boundary is wrong.

-The real design question is one of intent
+The real design question is intent

 The key question is not “should services communicate via events or commands?”